littleroot/blog/_pages/arch linux install 2021.md

 ## Edit /etc/fstab

-With the mapped devices mounted and the mapped swap device swapped on, print a workable fstab with `genfstab`.
-Remove the keys partition's entry; we don't unlock it and don't want to mount it.
-Write the remaining entries for root, boot, swap, suspendroot, tmp, var, and home in this order to `/etc/fstab`.
-For reference, the field format is
+With the mapped devices mounted and the mapped swap device swapped on, print a workable fstab with `genfstab -U`.
+Write only the entries for root, boot, swap, suspendroot, tmp, var, and home in this order to `/etc/fstab`.
+For reference, the format is

 ```
 device	dir	type	options		dump	fsck